Government to buy Kiwibank for $2.1 billion

 KGH is 53 per cent owned by New Zealand Post, 25 per cent by the New Zealand Superannuation Fund, and 22 per cent by the Accident Compensation Corporation.

-Robertson said an ongoing shareholding in Kiwibank did not fit NZ Post's and ACC's long-term strategic and investment plans.
+An ongoing shareholding in Kiwibank did not fit NZ Post's and ACC's long-term strategic and investment plans, Robertson said.

-"NZ Super Fund had been interested in purchasing a majority holding in KGH, but withdrew its interest as it did not align with the Government's commitment to public and New Zealand ownership," Robertson said.
+NZ Super Fund chief executive Matt Whineray said, "We initially considered buying some or all of NZ Post's stake and discussed this matter with the Government, but ultimately weren't able to get agreement on two key issues relating to the asset.

 "These requirements understandably did not fit with the Government's objective for the ownership of Kiwibank."